Encore-Developers/EncoreCustoms/data/README.md

 - format = The format of the chart.
 Only JSON and INI applies at this moment in time.
 - fiveLaneHard = Does the chart use the fifth lane on gamepad Hard?
 - doubleBass = Does Classic/Elite Drums have Expert+?
-- proVoxHarmonies = How many Harmony tracks are charted on Classic Vocals?
+- proVoxHarmonies = How many Harmony tracks are charted on Classic Harmonies?
 ## Bot Data
 - createdAt = The date of time the chart was published, in ISO 8601 format.
 - songLink = The song.link page of the song.